- Parks (A - Z)

 - The departure time from the camping sites varies depending on the season but will be no later than 07:30 in the morning.
 Each day is filled with a variety of experiences – from seeing different animal spoor, animals, plant species and birds to dense bush.

-- The trail is quite exceptional, giving participants’ time to explore the unfounded core of the Waterberg Biosphere Reserve and the endangered Waterberg Cycads Eugene marainsii named after the well known poet Eugene Murray who explored the region.
+- The trail is quite exceptional, giving participants’ time to explore the unfounded core of the Waterberg Biosphere Reserve and the endangered Waterberg Cycads Eugene marainsii named after the well known SA lawyer, poet, writer and naturalist Eugene Neilen Marais, who explored the region.
 The trail's duration is two nights and three days.

 - Equipment and Accessories Guideline